Battle in the Valley (2023)

 Battle in the Valley was a professional wrestling pay-per-view (PPV) event produced by New Japan Pro-Wrestling (NJPW).
 It took place on February 18, 2023, at San Jose Civic in San Jose, California.
+It was the second event under the Battle in the Valley chronology.

 Ten matches were contested at the event, including two on the pre-show.
 In the main event, Kazuchika Okada defeated Hiroshi Tanahashi to retain the IWGP World Heavyweight Championship.
 In other prominent matches, Eddie Kingston defeated Jay White in a Loser Leaves NJPW match, Mercedes Moné defeated Kairi to win the IWGP Women's Championship, and in the opening bout, Kushida, Volador Jr., Kevin Knight and The DKC defeated Máscara Dorada, Josh Alexander, Adrian Quest and Rocky Romero.

-The event featured the in-ring debut of Mercedes Moné (formerly known as Sasha Banks) in NJPW after making an appearance at Wrestle Kingdom 17, as well as wrestlers from NJPW partner promotions All Elite Wrestling (AEW), Consejo Mundial de Lucha Libre (CMLL), and Impact Wrestling.
+The event featured the in-ring debut of Mercedes Moné (formerly known as Sasha Banks) in NJPW after making an appearance at Wrestle Kingdom 17, as well as wrestlers from NJPW partner promotions All Elite Wrestling (AEW), World Wonder Ring Stardom, Consejo Mundial de Lucha Libre (CMLL), and Impact Wrestling.

 Production

 Background

-In October 2019, NJPW announced their expansion into the United States with their new American division, New Japan Pro-Wrestling of America.
+In October 2019, NJPW announced their expansion into the United States with their new American division, New Japan Pro-Wrestling of America (NJoA).
+On July 31, 2020, NJPW announced a new weekly series titled NJPW Strong.
+As part of NJPW's expansion into the United States, the series would be produced by NJoA.
+On January 30, 2023, NJPW announced that all of the promotion's future American events would be branded under the "Strong" name.
+Beginning with Battle in the Valley, the NJoA PPVs began airing as NJPW Strong Live; these PPV events will later air on NJPW World as part of the NJPW Strong on Demand series.

 On October 28, 2022 at Rumble on 44th Street, NJPW announced Battle in the Valley for February 18, 2023 at San Jose Civic in San Jose, California.
 Tickets for the event sold out while only one match, Mercedes Moné vs. Kairi, had been announced.